20 Email Onboarding Examples You Can Use to Increase Customer Loyalty in 2024

 3. Show the next onboarding steps.

-Now that you've reminded them why they signed up, get them fully set up with your product or service.
+Now that you've reminded your customers why they signed up, help them start using your product or service.
 Usually, there are steps that users must take after signing up to get the most out of the platform.
 Some examples include:

 • Completing their profile information.